lonnieezell/Bonfire/bonfire/docs/installation.md

 ## Installing Bonfire

 Bonfire has a simple installation script that is designed to help you, the developer, get up and running with a minimum of fuss.
 It is not designed to be used for an end product that you distribute.
-Installation is a simple process mainly composed of uploading your files and running through a quick 2-step install.
+Installation is a simple process mainly composed of uploading your files and letting Bonfire install your database schema for you.

 ### Upload Your Files

 Upload all of the files/folders from your package to your web server or development environment.
-The web root should point to the main folder that contains:
+The web root should point to the /public folder:

-    /assets
+    /application
     /bonfire
-    /docs
-    index.php
+    /public          // Web Root in here...
+    /tests

+By keeping the majority of your application files outside of your web root, your security is increased because the files and folders are not accessible directly through the browser.
+While CodeIgniter comes with default htaccess files in many of the sensitive folders, configuration issues can happen that accidentally allow your php files to be served up as text files, allowing potential hackers to gain too much information about your system.
+Moving the files removes this possibility.
+It also makes sniffing the folder structure from a browser, a common first step in hacking a site, much more difficult since the files are not there in the first place.

 ### Configuration

-If you do not have mod_rewrite installed on your server, change the Index File to include <tt>index.php</tt>.

-    $config['index_page'] = 'index.php';
+Before accessing your website, you will need to enter the credentials for your database, else a database error will be thrown when you try to access your site.
+Enter the details for your site in <tt>application/config/database.php</tt>.

+If you are using multiple environments (production, testing, and development), you should create a folder matching the environment name inside your config folder.
+Then copy the existing database.php config file into that folder and setting the details for you environment there.

 ### Write Permissions